Kathryn Campbell: Robodebt controversy

+In 2025, the National Anti-Corruption Commission (NACC) investigated six individuals referred to it by the Royal Commission, and published their findings in March 2026.
+While two of the six people investigated were found to have engaged in corruption, Campbell and others were cleared of such allegations.
+The NACC disagreed with some of the Royal Commissions findings, concluding that there was a "reasonable possibility" Campbell's failure to detect issues with Robodebt was not deliberate, and also concluded there was insufficient evidence to support the Royal Commission's finding that Campbell had instructed public servants to cease obtaining external legal advice on the scheme in 2017.

 Education

 Campbell studied at the University of Southern Queensland, where she obtained a Bachelor of Applied Science (Applied Mathematics) in 1988, and a Master of Business Administration in 1998.
 She also holds a Master of Information Studies from the University of New South Wales.
 In 2008, she completed an Advanced Management Program at the Harvard Business School.
 Campbell is a fellow of CPA Australia and a graduate member of the Australian Institute of Company Directors.